hannutt/FlaskApi/README.md

 After the click, the JavaScript function creates an input field and a button element. enter the number of db files to search in the input field.
 Without restrictions, the program will search for all .db files on the c drive, and there may be several of them and they may take a lot of time.

 A found sqlite file can be selected by clicking on it.
 The click calls a jQuery function that passes the path and name of the clicked database file to the python function.
 This shows all tables from selected database.

+If desired, the user can also enter the path of the db file in the html input field.
+This function also uses predictive text input implemented with jQuery auto-completion and Python Os.Walk & next functions.
+The Python functions search all the main folders on the C drive, and jQuery's autocomplete recognizes the search terms entered by the user and provides folders that match the search terms.

 BACKUP SQLITE DATABASE